-Encryption is a term that many of us have come across, but what does it actually mean?
+Encryption is a term that many of us have come across, but what does it mean?
 To put it simply, encryption is the encoding of information.
-It is used in a variety of online services to keep your data private and safe: from text messages and emails to banking details, cloud files, and more.
+Various online services use it to keep your data private and safe: from text messages and emails to banking details, cloud files, and more.

 What is encryption?

 Encryption is not an invention of the digital age.
 History buffs will know that cryptography dates back to as early as Ancient Egypt.
-In ancient times, secret messages were usually encrypted using symbol replacement.
+In ancient times, people used to encrypt secret messages using symbol replacement.
 The famous Caesar cipher, for example, replaced one letter with another a fixed number of spaces down the alphabet.

 Today, the basic principle remains the same.
 Digital encryption takes readable text (also known as plaintext) and scrambles it.
-However, this is achieved through encryption algorithms which are much more complex and powerful than their single-alphabet substitution ancestor.
+It uses encryption algorithms to achieve this, which are much more complex and powerful than their single-alphabet substitution ancestor.

 Don’t miss: How to encrypt your Android device

 We have variables, also known as keys, to thank for that.
 They are randomly generated and unique.
 Some systems even generate new keys for every session.
-This means that if an attacker wants to steal your credit card information, for example, they will not only have to know what algorithm was used to encrypt the data but also what key.
-This is by no means an easy task, which is why encryption is very resistant to brute force attacks.
+This means that if an attacker wants to steal your credit card information, they will have to know what algorithm encrypts the data and what key.
+This is not an easy task, as encryption is very resistant to brute force attacks.
 It’s also why it is one of the best ways to protect your sensitive data online.